wp-plugins/flexytalk-widget/readme.txt

 * **Set up your working hours and FrescoChat will manage your online / offline status:** Create as many time ranges as you need for your breaks or build complex weekly shift schemes for your agents

-* **Do you frequently leave your desktop?** You don't need to remember to turn offline.
-Configure your IM client to switch your status after certain period of inactivity

 * **Stay connected from multiple devices:** FrescoChat will follow you wherever you are

 * **Set up automated invites to your web visitors:** Each page on your website may have a customized message to offer help given the content of the web page.